Will Benson Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in MLB.

-- The Dodgers' 4.46 team ERA ranks 20th across all league pitching staffs.
+- The Dodgers have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).

-- The Dodgers rank 22nd in baseball in home runs given up (76 total, 1.3 per game).
+- Dodgers pitchers combine to give up 76 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- In his last appearance on Wednesday, the right-hander tossed six innings against the Washington Nationals, giving up one earned run while surrendering three hits.
+- The righty last pitched on Wednesday against the Washington Nationals, when he went five innings, allowing five earned runs while giving up seven hits.

-- In seven games this season, the 29-year-old has an ERA of 1.77, with 6.3 strikeouts per nine innings.
-Opponents are hitting .151 against him.
+- The 30-year-old has an ERA of 6.54, with 6 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.